Squaretalk selects AWS as a Strategic Cloud Provider in the US

 Adobe’s CPO, Scott Belsky, also announced that the merge would help the platform build way faster, and rely on Adobe’s expertise in areas like vector and video to add more functionality to the web-based browser.

 Heads Up!Want to design and create prototype, then use Figma.
 Find out more about the software’s features in our Figma review.
+You can also cheak our detailed breakdown of Figma pricing plans.

 Google Chat is getting Slack’s most important feature